dumfan/kother.io/_posts/2015-06-28-post-kother-2.0.0.markdown

 The source code can be found at [https://github.com/dumfan/apk](https://github.com/dumfan/apk)

-@wibron also built a Chrome extension to append this value to systembolaget.se, this is not yet published.
+@wibron also built a Chrome extension to append this value to systembolaget.se, it can be downloaded at [the Chrome store](https://chrome.google.com/webstore/detail/systembolaget-apk/njcbniedjlbhdnolbchleaocgkhojofl)

+Source code available at [https://github.com/dumfan/apk-chrome](https://github.com/dumfan/apk-chrome)

 Cheers,
 @benjick